MeRupamGanguly/interview-preparation/RabbitMq.md

 ```
 - **Automatic Acknowledgement**: The message is automatically confirmed once sent to the consumer.
 This is the default behavior.
 In `ch.Consume()` function we have one boolean argument `auto-ack` by which we can set it.

 - **Manual Acknowledgement**: The consumer confirms it has received and processed a message.
 In `ch.Consume()` function we have one boolean argument `auto-ack` by which we can unset it.
-In this case, the message is not considered acknowledged until you explicitly call the Ack method. `msg.Ack(false)`.
+In this case, the message is not considered acknowledged until we explicitly call the Ack method. `msg.Ack(false)`.

 - **Negative Acknowledgement (Nack)**: When a message is rejected by a consumer, RabbitMQ can retry or discard it.
-In this case, you can use Nack to reject the message, and optionally, you can requeue it for another attempt. `msg.Nack(false, true)` true to requeue the message
+In this case, we can use Nack to reject the message, and optionally, we can requeue it for another attempt. `msg.Nack(false, true)` true to requeue the message

 - **Clustering**: Running RabbitMQ on multiple servers to spread the load and ensure it's always available.
 - **Mirrored Queues**: Copying queues to other servers in the cluster so that if one server fails, messages are still available.